 How Are Bitcoins Created?

-To determine fair allocation of new coins, bitcoins are distributed as payment to transaction processors known as miners (see What is Bitcoin Mining? for more information on how mining is performed).
+To determine fair allocation of new coins, bitcoins are distributed as payment to transaction processors known as miners (read more about cloud solutions for Bitcoin Mining and findout more information on how mining is performed).

 Imagine a room full of accountants sitting at desks, balancing books for all the trades happening across the globe.
 At the front of the room is the boss that pays exactly 25 coins every 10 minutes.
 Whichever accountant does the most work gets to run up to the front of the room and receive the 25 coin payment.
 There’s a massive amount of transactions that need to be processed, and the newly issued coins are a reward for those doing the most work to support the system.